 - revising an old idea to improve participation, effectiveness, or viability of the idea.

 A chapter works to establish or maintain a long-range project like a school writing center.
 Year one might be focused on setting up the center, stocking it with reference books and technology.
 Year two would then be marked by NEHS members tutoring, interviewing teachers about their written assignments to help students more effectively, etc.

 The purpose of this category is to demonstrate the NEHS chapter is focused on promoting life-long learning and the celebration of reading, writing, film, and the arts in the community.

 The final application cycle for this academic year will run from April 10 through April 24, 2023.

 Need some inspiration?
-Check out the projects undertaken by The Best-Shirey-Little chapter at Sullivan High School in Sullivan, Illinois.
-The chapter has worked incredibly hard to develop a range of innovative academic and community-focused projects.
+Check out the projects undertaken by The Best-Shirey-Little chapter at Sullivan High School in Sullivan, IL, and by the Literati Chapter at Bear Creek High School in Lakewood, CO.
+Both chapters have worked incredibly hard to develop a range of innovative academic and community-focused projects.

 More information about the Chapter Spotlight award, suggested activities and the documentation required to apply can be found on the NEHS website.
 Applications can be made via AwardSpring between April 10 and April 24, 2023.